 This course is designed for students with two to three years of playing experience.
 This orchestra is the showcase orchestra for the school.
 They will travel and perform at festivals and at the high school.
 Students in this course will be expected to perform their music with high quality and in a shorter amount of time.
 This course will cover advanced note reading, scales of two to three octaves, posture, performing individually and in a group, as well as a survey of music in context to today.
 Music played will be a wide variety, ranging from classical to pop contemporary music.
 Instruments played in orchestra are violin, viola, cello, and bass.
-Students are expected to provide their own instruments.
+Students will be required to provide their own instrument and concert attire; however, rental instruments will be available for those who need them..
 Cello and bass players are expected to have an instrument at home to practice, but will be allowed to play a school cello or bass during class.
 There will be around four concerts per year.
 All students are expected to perform in every performing opportunity.

-MLB700A & MLB700B Math Lab One Year-2 Semesters Math Lab is a required course for stu dents who are not mastering grade le evel math skills.
-Student placement is determined by A7M2 (A7Merit score es) school city benchmark test sco res and staff recommendation.
-This determined by AZM2 (AZMerit scores), school city benchmark test scores and staff recommendation.
+MLB700A & MLB700BMath LabOne Year-2 SemestersMath Lab is a required course for students who are not mastering grade level math skills.
+Student placement is determined by AZM2 (AZMerit scores), school city benchmark test scores and staff recommendation.
 This course is designed to be paired with and support the assigned math class.
 This course will strengthen prerequisite skills, support and maintain grade level concepts, as well as address study skills.